iCharlesHu/swift-experimental-subprocess/README.md

         // because `POSIX_SPAWN_CLOEXEC_DEFAULT` is a darwin-specific
         // extension and we can only emulate it on Linux. public var closeAllUnknownFileDescriptors: Bool
+        /// An ordered list of steps in order to tear down the child
+        /// process in case the parent task is cancelled before
+        /// the child proces terminates.
+        /// Always ends in sending a `.kill` signal at the end. public var teardownSequence: [TeardownStep] = []
         /// A closure to configure platform-specific
         /// spawning constructs.
 This closure enables direct
         /// configuration or override of underlying platform-specific